nehadevaraj/IOT653U-001-002/ReadMe.md

 ## How the notebook runs (pipeline)
 1. **Snapshot** → `GET /Line/Mode/tube/Status?detail=true` returns per‑line statuses and any `validityPeriods` (from‑to timestamps).
 2. **Look‑ahead** → I normalise validity windows to **Europe/London** and split into hourly buckets with **true duration overlap**.
-3. **Visuals** → the derived hour×day matrix and commute‑window overlaps are rendered as the figures listed below.
+3. **Visuals** → The derived hour×day matrix and commute‑window overlaps are rendered as the figures listed below.

 ---